Hyp-ed/hyped-2025/telemetry/packages/fake/README.md

 simulation of the expected sensor readings during a live run.
 Data will be uploaded live to the GUI through the mqtt server, and assessed for error handling and other metrics.

-I.e. all of the thermnistors have the exact same proerty values.
+I.e. all of the thermnistors have the exact same property values.
 In actuality, their readings will differ as they placed in different locations across the pod.
 However, the data structure does not hold this information and therefore they are equivalent, so only one generic 'thermistor' object will be studied.

 In contrast, the pressure gauges have descriptive names which allow one to infer their likely behaviour during operation (front/back-push refers to gauging pressure upon acceleration, which would see an absolute increase in gauge pressure on both ends of the pod due to the greater stagnation pressure and the nose of the pod and pressure wake field behind).
 Similarly, the pressure gauges of the reservoirs can be reasonably assumed to not vary significantly, but as temperature rises the pressure will increase slightly due to Amonton's Law.